-- To identify and assess the Environmental, Social and Governance (ESG) risks impacting the value chain of a single category, including those that the client needed to act on, and how they could be integrated or tracked under the corporate risk register.
+A food branded needed to identify and assess the Environmental, Social and Governance (ESG) risks impacting the value chain of a single category, including those that the client needed to act on, and how they could be integrated or tracked under the corporate risk register.
 An assessment of the ‘Value at Risk’ (VaR) – whether that is defined as revenues, sales, market value etc – was needed to evaluate the potential level of financial damage sustained by the category.

 Anthesis conducted a full value chain assessment of the principal ESG risks for a single food brand.
 Through an assessment of the financial ‘Value at Risk’, we applied these insights to develop an improved enterprise risk register that blends ESG risk with commercial risk.
 This helped communicate these growing sustainability issues in a financial context to the executive committee level for discussion and action.